5'll Getcha Ten: Background

 5'll Getcha Ten was released in October 1971.
 Songwriter and co-founder Talton remembered that while the LP carried the carefree nature of its predecessor, it reflected a maturation in their musicianship, honed while on the road touring.
 "There was a sense that this is our job now [...]
 Suddenly we owed money to our record company," he recalled.
 The group had double the songs necessary for recording a new album, as they were frequently writing.
 "All My Friends" was inspired by the numerous friends who would stop by the band's rural farmhouse in Macon where they often resided.
-And Gregg Allman later covered the song on his “Laid Back” album in 1973.
+Gregg Allman would later cover the song on his 1973 album Laid Back.
 "The Wonder"—a staunch anti-war anthem—was written by John McKenze, who was a friend of the band from their beginnings in Florida.
 Much of Talton's lyricism comes from a spiritual place, though he has said it held no basis in organized religion.
 In a later reissue for the album's liner notes, he explains that the song "5'll Getcha Ten" was penned after experiencing a turbulent ride through a storm while on the way to a performance in Atlanta.
 "It's just my little personal observation about how sometimes we don't pay attention to the magnitude of it all," he said.

 "Please Be with Me"—perhaps the band’s best-known song—was written by Boyer in just fifteen minutes in a hotel room late in the recording process.
 Duane Allman plays dobro on the song.
 An additional take of the song was later added to Duane Allman: An Anthology (1972), a compilation spanning his career after his death in a motorcycle crash the year prior.
 Eric Clapton later covered the song as well on his 1974 album 461 Ocean Boulevard.